-- Child Psychiatric Assessment Unit, Cambridge Hospital is a locked, psychiatric unit serving children ages 2 through 12.
-The children on the unit have varying disorders and have suffered or witnessed significant trauma and loss.
+- Child Psychiatric Assessment Unit, Cambridge Hospital is a locked, psychiatric unit serving children ages 2 through 12 with varying disorders and have significant trauma and loss.
 The unit strives to provide care that is child and family centered, nurturing, and trauma sensitive.

-- Cohannet Academy, Taunton is an inpatient facility whose mission is to provide hope and opportunity to children and adults whose physical, emotional, or learning-related disabilities require innovative and specialized support and treatment.
+- Cohannet Academy, Taunton is an inpatient facility whose mission is to provide opportunity to children and adults whose physical, emotional, or learning-related disabilities require innovative and specialized support and treatment.

 - North Shore Medical Center – Union Hospital Child Psychiatry offers a safe haven for pediatric patients ages 3 to 17 with psychological and other behavioral problems.
 They use comprehensive psychological assessment and focused treatment interventions to stabilize acute psychiatric crises and help children and their families begin the process of growth and recovery.

-- Northeast Family Institute: Northeast Diversion in Haverhill, MA provides individualized and comprehensive residential services to male and female youth ages 12-18 and their families.
+- Northeast Family Institute: Beverly Continuum Supports, Crossroads, Northeast Diversion provides individualized and comprehensive residential services to male and female youth ages 12-18 and their families.
 Program placement addresses a range of emotional and behavioral issues.
 Comprehensive clinical services include treatment planning, life skills training, and individual/group/family therapy.

 - St. Ann’s Home and School specializes in providing residential, outpatient, and private day school options for a wide range of learning disabilities and/or behavioral and emotional disorders.
 Services are designed to nurture, rehabilitate, and support these youth.

 - Solstice Residential and Day School Program – Rowley is a therapeutic, residential home for emotionally challenged youth.
 The accredited, specialized day school, grades 7 to 12, serves those who have learning, mental health, and/or emotional issues and offers a highly individualized education.